Kiira College Butiki: Enrollment

 Enrollment is only for male students.
 The age range is between 13 and 18.
 However, it is not uncommon to find students aged 20 and above but rarely above 25.
 Age is not a factor the school considers in student enrollment.
-Total school enrollment is between 1000-1200 students.
+Total school enrollment is between 1000 and 1200 students.

 Citizenship

 Most students enrolled are Ugandans (99%), however, it is not uncommon to find foreign students from neighbouring countries like Kenya, Tanzania, Rwanda or South Sudan enrolled in the school.
 The practice of enrolling foreign students is common among Ugandans schools, especially Private schools.
 It is believed by some residents of other East African Community partner countries that the education system in Uganda is superior.

 Accommodation

 Accommodation is provided on-campus for all students.
-There are 6 dormitories on campus (aka "houses") to accommodate the whole student population.
-All beds are bunker beds (each bunker bed having 3levels).
+There are 7 dormitories on campus (aka "houses") to accommodate the whole student population.
+All beds are bunk beds (each bunk bed having 3 levels).
 Students do come with their own beddings and mattresses.
 The houses include Nile house, Aggrey house, Mulondo house, Kyabazinga house, Cohen house, Henry Muloki house aka HM and the newly opened Nadiope house.